-Our industry risk score of '4' balances Spanish banks' solid funding profiles and a supportive institutional framework with the considerable profitability challenges and technological disruption that the industry faces and the pandemic only intensified.
+Our industry risk score of '4' balances Spanish banks' solid funding profiles and a supportive institutional framework with the profitability challenges and technological disruption that the industry faces.
 Customer deposits now fund the bulk of banks' credit operations, and at historically low costs.
 Recourse to external funding has fallen meaningfully, with the banking sector's net external position even turning negative.
 Furthermore, banks' borrowings from the European Central Bank's (ECB's) third targeted longer-term refinancing operations are largely back at the ECB.
-That said, the pandemic aggravated preexisting profitability challenges and accelerated digitalization trends, making it more difficult for banks, particularly midsize banks, to achieve higher returns than their cost of capital.
-While banks are managing to increase fee income and cut costs, they will not see tangible results as long as limited volume growth and negative rates constrain their earnings.
+That said, the pandemic aggravated pre-existing profitability challenges and accelerated digitalization trends, making it more difficult for banks, particularly midsize banks, to achieve higher returns than cost of capital.
+While higher interest rates will support interest income growth, we still anticipate limited volume growth and potentially rising pressure on operating costs, which will partly offset benefits from higher margins.

-Business Position: Specialized Player In Consumer Finance, But With A Wide Geographic Diversification.
+Business Position: Specialized Player In Consumer Finance, But With A Wide Geographic Diversification